mhekkel/libpinch/README.md

 Building
 --------

-Building libpinch requires a modern C++ compiler with support for C++20 coroutines and a recent [ASIO](https://think-async.com/Asio/), and then version 1.26.
+Building libpinch requires a modern C++ compiler with support for C++20 coroutines and a recent [ASIO](https://think-async.com/Asio/) version 1.26.
 This is tricky, since there are many problems when using any other version, including the ones available in Boost.

 Another requirement is a recent version of [Crypto++](https://cryptopp.com/).